-MODESTY SHORTS - black, navy or white (biker shorts or knit gym shorts) these shorts must be worn by all girls under their jumper or skirt.
+MODESTY SHORTS - black or navy (biker shorts) these shorts must be worn by all girls under their jumper or skirt.
 The shorts must not be visible or extend below the skirt length.

 HAIR - Hair length styles follow various fads or trends.
 Specific hairstyles that follow passing fads will be decided upon as they arise.
 However, the following guidelines will be followed: